-- 1. Go to the OATH Token tab.

-- 2. Click Add button.

-- 3. Click Choose File and add a PSKC or CSV file.

-- 4. Choose a proper File type.
-It can be

-- OATH compliant PSKC (e.g. for HID OATH TOTP compliant tokens).

-- OATH csv, the CSV must complain the format described Format of CSV file which is supported for import of OATH compliant tokens.
-It's not possible to use the YubiKey CSV files. - Yubico csv, it's required to use the default Traditional format of the CSV (check YubiKey Personalization Tool Settings tab Logging Settings) with comma as a delimiter.
+- 1. Go to the OATH Token tab. - 2.
+Click Add button. - 3.
+Click Choose File and add a PSKC or CSV file. - 4.
+Choose a proper File type.
+It can be - OATH compliant PSKC (e.g. for HID OATH TOTP compliant tokens). - OATH csv, the CSV must complain the format described Format of CSV file which is supported for import of OATH compliant tokens.
+It's not possible to use the YubiKey CSV files. - Yubico csv, it is required to use one of the supported Log configuration output (check YubiKey Personalization Tool - Settings tab - Logging Settings) formats with comma as a delimiter: - Traditional format.
+OATH Token Identifier option should be enabled. - Yubico format.
+It is supported only for HOTP Length set to 6 Digits and OATH Token Identifier set to All numeric.